-If you’ve found yourself wondering Why is my computer not finding my Cricut you came to the right place.
+You came to the right place if you wondered why Cricut wouldn’t connect to the computer.
 A good number of users have asked the same question.

-For the reasons mentioned above, in this article, we will explore some of the best fixes in regards to this issue.
-Read on to find out more.
+For the reasons mentioned above, in this article, we will explore some of the best fixes regarding this issue.

 1. Make sure your Windows firewall isn’t blocking the machine

-- Click on Cortana search box -> type Windows Firewall -> Allow an app through Windows Firewall.
+- Click on the Cortana search box, type windows Firewall, then click on Allow an app through Windows Firewall.

-- Scroll through the list and tick the boxes for the Cricut software-> select both Private and Public.
+- Scroll through the list and tick the boxes for the Cricut, then select both Private and Public.

-- If you can’t find the Cricut software listed -> click Allow another app -> navigate to the installation folder of your Cricut software -> add the executable file -> repeat step 3 of this method.
+- Navigate to the installation folder of your Cricut software, add the executable file, then repeat step 3 of this method.